 If you get through the video interview stage, you will be invited to the Baker McKenzie assessment centre.
 Before you turn up for the Baker McKenzie assessment day, make sure you do the following:

 - Review the interview process so you’re comfortable with what will be involved.

-- Take a look at the employees featured in Baker McKenzie’s graduate website; use this to identify the dress code and plan your interview outfit.
-The employees featured indicates that you need to keep things formal.
+- Take a look at the employees featured in Baker McKenzie’s graduate website and use this to identify the dress code and plan your interview outfit: you should keep things formal.

 On the day

-When you arrive for the assessment day, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship’ talked about in their glossy online brochure, so a good first impression is vital.
+When you arrive for the assessment day, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship, so a good first impression is vital.

 The assessment day will be split into three parts, one of which will involve a group exercise.
 Each member of the group will be given a mock business scenario to read through individually before discussing as a group.
 You will be judged on your contributions to the group and how well you work as part of a team.

 What to expect from the case study interview?